waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Game Mechanics & Lessons

+## Navigation
+- **Defeated trainer sprites are NOT impassable obstacles.** I can walk through them.
+Confirmed after being blocked by Rocket Grunt in Mt.
+Moon B2F, which was a misunderstanding.

 ## Agent Development & Tactics
 - **Hypothesis:** The `master_pathfinder_agent` needs debugging to handle complex cave layouts.
 I will test it again in a controlled environment before relying on it for critical navigation.
 - Battle tactics need to be more proactive.
 I will not wait until a Pokémon's HP is critical before using priority moves like Quick Attack.